Reform UK: Local government

 As of March 2024, two-thirds of Reform UK's local councillors were former councillors of the Conservative party who defected over to Reform UK.
 In October 2024, Farage called on Conservative Party councillors to join Reform UK, saying that he was contacting over a thousand of them and that "a huge number of them genuinely agree with us and what we stand for".

 Reform won a by-election in the Marton ward of Blackpool Council on 3 October 2024, with its vote share rising from 9.5% (in the 2023 election) to 38.8%.
-In October 2024, two Scottish Conservative Party councillors serving on Aberdeenshire Council defected to the party and became Reform UK's first local representatives in Scotland.
+In October 2024, two Scottish Conservative Party councillors, Mark Findlater and Laurie Carnie, serving on Aberdeenshire Council defected to the party and became Reform UK's first local representatives in Scotland.
 As of 17 March 2025, prior to the local elections of that year, 15 of the 113 Reform councillors had been won through elections, with the remainder defecting from other parties, the majority of which were from the Conservatives.
-In June 2025, a Scottish Labour councillor from Renfrewshire Council defected to Reform along with a third former Scottish Tory councillor from Aberdeen.
+In June 2025, a Scottish Labour councillor, Jamie McGuire, from Renfrewshire Council defected to Reform along with a third former Scottish Conservatives councillor, Duncan Massey, from Aberdeen.

-Reform polled in first place and won 677 seats in the 2025 United Kingdom local elections.
+Reform polled in first place and won 677 seats in the 2025 local elections.
 Within six weeks the number of Reform councillors had fallen to 668 due to five suspensions from the party, and four newly appointed councillors stepping down from the role, which led to two by-election losses (one to the Conservatives and the other to the Lib Dems).
-Two further by-elections are scheduled for July and August 2025.
+Two further by-elections were scheduled for July and August 2025.

 Within months of the election, issues emerged for Reform UK party groups on local authorities.
-On 18 October 2025 The Guardian newspaper released video footage of an online meeting of Reform UK councillors where Linden Kemkaran, leader of Kent County Council, swore at some of her colleagues who criticised her leadership.
+On 18 October 2025, The Guardian released video footage of an online meeting of Reform UK councillors where Linden Kemkaran, leader of Kent County Council, swore at some of her colleagues who criticised her leadership.
 After the leak she called those responsible cowards.
 Four councillors were suspended as a result of the leak.
 On Cornwall Council, the leader and deputy leader of the group resigned.
 Other local authorities where elected councillors who have left include City of Doncaster Council, Northumberland County Council, Nottinghamshire County Council, Staffordshire County Council, and Shropshire Council.

+Reform again polled first in the 2026 local elections, gaining 1,451 seats.